 On approaching menopause, the levels of the hormone oestrogen and progesterone drop.
 This process also increases androgen activity.
 This essentially results in women experiencing female pattern hair loss.

-However, to not deal with the many unpleasant effects of menopause, some women consider hormone replacement therapy.
-Since menopause can cause hair loss, does hormone replacement therapy offer an effective solution?
+However, to not deal with the many unpleasant effects of menopause, some women consider menopausal hormone therapy.
+And since menopause can cause hair loss, does hormone therapy offer an effective solution?
 That’s what we’re going to find out here.

 What is Hormone Replacement Therapy?